ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Goals are the fuel in the furnace of achievement."
+  "What matters is the value we've created in our lives, the people we've made happy and how much we've grown as people."
-<br>— Brian Tracy
+<br>— Daisaku Ikeda
 </blockquote>
 </h3>